taey16/taey16.github.io/_posts/2023-05-01-[-Generative-models-Diffusion]-Dataset-Generation-for-Recognition.md

 #### Qualitative Results
 Following results are generated face images.
-There is three group of images and all images in a group share the same identity condition.
+There is three group of images, and all images in a group share the same identity condition.

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/diffusion/identity_group.png">